-The Patient Protection and Affordable Care Act and the Health Care and Education Affordability Reconciliation Act of 2010 (the "ACA") are far-reaching and are intended to expand access to health insurance coverage over time by adjusting the eligibility thresholds for most state Medicaid programs and providing certain other individuals and small businesses with tax credits to subsidize a portion of the cost of health insurance coverage.
+The Patient Protection and Affordable Care Act and the Health Care and Education Affordability Reconciliation Act of 2010 (the "ACA") are farreaching and are intended to expand access to health insurance coverage over time by adjusting the eligibility thresholds for most state Medicaid programs and providing certain other individuals and small businesses with tax credits to subsidize a portion of the cost of health insurance coverage.
 The laws include a requirement that most individuals obtain health insurance coverage and a requirement that certain large employers offer coverage to their employees or pay a financial penalty.
 Since its enactment, there have been judicial and political challenges to various aspects of the ACA and certain challenges to the ACA are expected to be addressed by the Supreme Court in the near future, although it is unclear when or how the Supreme Court will rule.
-It is also unclear how other efforts to challenge, repeal or replace the ACA, effectively repealing the "individual mandate" portion of the ACA.
+It is also unclear how other efforts to challenge, repeal or replace the ACA will impact the law.
+With enactment of the Tax Cuts and Jobs Act of 2017, Congress eliminated certain tax penalties in the ACA, effectively repealing the "individual mandate" portion of the ACA.
 The repeal of this provision, which required most Americans to carry a minimal level of health insurance, became effective in January 2019, although several states have implemented similar individual mandates.
 The ACA and similar state laws have increased our franchisees' employee costs in some respects and may continue to do so.

 In recent years, there has been an increased legislative, regulatory and consumer focus at the federal, state and municipal levels on the food industry including nutrition and advertising practices.
-Restaurants operating in the quick-service and fastcasual segments have been a particular focus.
+Restaurants operating in the quick-service and fast-casual segments have been a particular focus.
 In addition to the United States Food and Drug Administration's menu labeling requirements for restaurants requiring that chain restaurants include calorie information on their menus or make other nutritional information available, a number of other jurisdictions around the United States have adopted regulations related to disclosure of other information, such as sodium content, and imposing requirements for children's menus.
 Initiatives in the area of nutrition disclosure or advertising, such as requirements to provide information about the nutritional content of our food, may result in increased costs of compliance with the requirements and may also change customer buying habits in a way that adversely impacts our sales.
 For further information regarding governmental regulation, see Item 1A, Risk Factors.